 Amsterdam can still be chilly in April, but if you want to immerse yourself in the culture and beauty of this iconic city, it’s worth wrapping up for.
 Spring is peak tulip season, and the Amsterdam Tulip Festival is celebrated throughout April.
 The whole city pops with vibrant bursts of colour, Keukenhof Gardens is at its most brilliant, and in the countryside the tulip fields are lit up in rainbow tones.

 April is also the time of year when canal boat rides become pleasurable again and you can take a tour of the city via its labyrinth-like waterways.
 If you’re there for 27th April, you’re in for a treat – as this is King’s Day, a national holiday where millions of locals dress up in bright orange and head out to the streets and canals to party.
 There are also fabulous flea markets where you can pick up bargains.

 9. Borneo, Malaysia

 If you’re interested in wildlife and have always wanted to trek through rainforests like an intrepid adventurer, why not go to Malaysia this spring?
-And, in particular, the beautiful exotic island of Borneo, which is famous for being the home of the orangutan.
-Seeing these intelligent, gentle great apes in their natural habitat is a once-in-a-lifetime experience – and April is the best month to visit.
+In particular, the beautiful exotic island of Borneo, which is famous for being the home of the orangutan.
+Seeing these intelligent, gentle apes in their natural habitat is a once-in-a-lifetime experience – and April is the best month to visit.